 Ms. Hunter holds a Juris Doctor degree from the University of Denver, and a Bachelor’s degree from California Polytechnic State University, San Luis Obispo.

-Before joining Cameron, Paula worked at other companies including Select Energy Services, LLC.
-At Select Energy Services, Paula acted as Assistant General Counsel.
+Prior to joining Schlumberger, as a result of its acquisition of Cameron International Corporation, Paula worked at other companies including Select Energy Services, LLC, where she acted as Assistant General Counsel.
 In that capacity, she primarily (i) created, developed and implemented the Contracts Management process, (ii) managed all joint venture transactions, (iii) advised clients on related legal matters regarding the North American shale play, (iv) acted as Interim Corporate Secretary, and (v) prepared and negotiated varies commercial agreements.

 Paula earned a Juris Doctorate degree from Southern Methodist University Dedman School of Law and a Bachelor of Science degree in Accounting from Xavier University of Louisiana.
 She also completed the S. M. U. Law Program held at Oxford University, University College, in Oxford, England.
-She enjoys spinning, watching television, reading and spending quality time with her child.
+She enjoys spinning, reading and spending quality time with her family.

 Lara serves as Assistant General Counsel for Universal Weather and Aviation, Inc. (commonly called Universal or Universal Weather).
 She has been with Universal since June 2009.
 Universal is a Houston, Texas-based company providing products and services for general aviation worldwide.
 Its customers include owners and operators of business jets.